 - These 6 flats are also within 0.6 miles of four different railway stations, including Liverpool Lime Street railway station, which provides access to London as well as the rest of the Northern Powerhouse.

 Our investment comprises 6 flats (4 one-bedroom studios and 2 two-bedroom flats) within a 130 flat block.
-By purchasing the properties in a single transaction, we were able to offer the vendor a fast and professional service from an experienced buyer.
-This, combined with our previous track record enabled us to secure a reduced purchase price of £727,000 for these properties versus an RICS certified Vacant Possession Value (break-up price) of the individual units of £807,000.
-Further, by purchasing these properties at a bulk discount investors will benefit from a higher dividend yield than would be achieved by purchasing individual units.
+By purchasing these properties at a bulk discount investors will benefit from a higher dividend yield than would be achieved by purchasing individual units.

 The total rent forecast for the 6 units is £51,300 per annum.
 The number of vacant flats may vary month to month.
 For prudence we have factored into our forecasts an annual void rate of 1.9% and have not included any growth in rental values.

-The mortgage is provided by a major high street bank with a five-year fixed interest rate.
-The interest rate is fixed at completion, but based on rates currently available, we estimate interest of approximately 3.8%.
+The mortgage is provided by a major high street bank with a five-year fixed interest rate of approximately 3.8%.
 After this five-year period, the interest rate will switch to a variable rate based on the bank's base rate.
 At that point, we will assess the situation and either continue with the variable rate or fix the interest rate for an additional period if necessary.
 Please refer to our blog post on geared property for further details.

-The properties are being acquired in good condition, and the Chartered Surveyor's report identifies no material issues.
+The properties were acquired in good condition, and the Chartered Surveyor's report identifies no material issues.
 We have made a provision of £1,400 for any remedial works that further testing reveals.
 There is also a total provision of £2,400 for furnishings.